-Report title

-Mayor/Councillor declared a

-Tick the relevant response:

-pecuniary conflict of interest significant non pecuniary conflict of interest less than significant non- pecuniary conflict of interest

-in this item.
-The nature of the interest is

-If a Councillor declares a less than significant conflict of interemain in the meeting, the councillor needs to provide an exthe conflict requires no further action to manage the conflict separate sheet if required.) planation as to why

-OFFICE USE ONLY: (Committee of the Whole may not be applied meetings.) cable at all
+PORT STEPHENS Agenda item No. Confidential Item Report title 112 Adelaide S.+ Mayor/Councillor Le Mottee declared a Tick the relevant response: pecuniary conflict of interest significant non pecuniary conflict of interest less than significant non- pecuniary conflict of interest in this item.
+The nature of the interest is Le Mottee Chrop has done work for one of the interested parties on other sites.
+If a Councillor declares a less than significant conflict of interest and intends to remain in the meeting, the councillor needs to provide an explanation as to why the conflict requires no further action to manage the conflict.
+(Attach a separate sheet if required.)
+OFFICE USE ONLY: (Committee of the Whole may not be applicable at all meetings.)
+Mayor/Councillor left the Council meeting in Committee of the Whole atpm.
+Mayor/Councillor returned to the Council meeting in Committee of the Whole at pm.
+Mayor/Councillor left the Council meeting at pm.
+Mayor/Councillor returned to the Council meeting at? .
+22 pm.
+PORT STEPHENS COUNCIL 13

-,

-meetings.) hole atpm.

-meetings.)
-Mayor/Councillor left the Council meeting in Committee of the W Mayor/Councillor returned to the Council meeting in Committee of hole atpm.